undel-gh/HA-Laundry-Monitor/docs/en/ARCHITECTURE.md

 User interaction ──────────► Laundry Tracking
  ```

-+Power remains the only required electrical source.
+Power remains the only required electrical source.
 Current is optional and supplements, but does not replace, power-based cycle-start detection.
-+

 ---

 # 3. Components

 ## 3.1 Source Normalization

-+Purpose:
+Purpose:

 Convert raw Home Assistant source states into validated, unit-aware observations.